gpaterno/openstack_explained/5_dualmode_hybrid.md

 ![](images/vmware-nova-driver-architecture.jpg)

-Talking about a well-known success story, Intel IT’s hosting organization runs a large enterprise private cloud supporting mostly traditional enterprise workloads such as ERP, a mix of custom in-house developed applications, and commercial off-the-shelf (COTS) applications.
+Talking about a well-known success story, Intel IT’s hosting organization runs a large enterprise private cloud supporting mostly traditional enterprise workloads such as ERP, a mix of custom in-house developed applications, and commercial off-the-shelf applications.

 In 2010, they implemented a custom private cloud - a VMware-based virtualization of the data center server environment with self-service capabilities - built from existing available components.
 Hosting operated a separate OpenStack cloud servicing a greenfield implementation of KVM and Ceph for provisioning both internal and externally-facing workloads.